konsumer/pipd/README.md

 # pipd

+> [!WARNING]
-> *WARNING*: these are tentative notes for myself.
+> these are tentative notes for myself.
 I am still working on it.

 I wanted to use mostly "regular" stuff to get a pi booting fast headless and running puredata patches.
 My goal was to run it in ethernet gadget-mode for very fast way to interact on the computer, but also not wait for things like wifi to work (although you can still enable these, if you want.)